sivaram143/sivaram143.github.io/resume.md

     -   Developing mongo / shell scripts for repetative-tasks
     -   Following good practices to write the code DRY appraoch
     -   Working on TDD approach
+    -   working on graphite to analyze the logs
     -   Involving the agile sprint and scrum
     -   Handling different types of issues.
     -   Working with AWS services